Continuation – Steps in Building an Ideal Custom Wine Cellar in CA

 The custom wine cellar door should be an exterior grade door, sealed on three sides with weather-stripping.
 The bottom of the door should have a threshold and a door sweep.

 Interior grade doors are not recommended for custom wine cellars, because they will affect the temperature and humidity inside.
-A wine cellar’s temperature should be maintained within 55 to 58 degrees Fahrenheit, and the humidity within 55% to 75%.
+A refrigerated wine cellar’s temperature should be maintained within 55 to 58 degrees Fahrenheit, and the humidity within 55% to 75%.
 Only an exterior grade door can provide an effective barrier between the wine cellar room and the outside.

 Some wine cellar experts opt to install a glass wine cellar door.
 If so, make sure that it is thermopaned, for optimum insulation properties, and to make sure that it does not condensate.
-Solid wood doors are another good option for wine cellars.
+Solid wood wine cellar doors are another good option.

 9. Installing Effective Custom Wine Cellar Lighting